Min-Lun-Tsou/Nixie/README.md

 # Nixie
-four digit nixie number display that utilizes multiplexing
+four digit nixie number display that utilizes timer peripheral on the AtMega328p to multiplex between tubes

 currently WIP: